-On the other hand, when we look at EU GDP, the industry's contribution is 15.1% in 2013 which is quite a long way from the 20% target for 2020 but its importance is much greater than its share in GDP (European Commission, 2014b).
+On the other hand, when we look at EU GDP, the industry's contribution is 15.1 percent in 2013 which is quite a long way from the 20 percent target for 2020 but its importance is much greater than its share in GDP (European Commission, 2014b).
 It is a strange coincidence in terms of contribution to GDP, but Turkish and European industries have different characteristics from each other.
-For example, between 1990 and 2009 the electricity consumption of industrial sector in the EU-27 decreased by 0.7%, which was due to the drastic fall in the new member states (EU12).
-But the main difference between these industries comes from GHGs emissions; between 1990 and 2012 GHGs emissions decreased by 15% in EU-15 and % by 19.2% in EU-28.
-In 2012, EU-15 emissions were 15.1% below the base year emission levels under the Kyoto Protocol's first commitment period, which constituted a net reduction of 646 million tonnes of CO, equivalent (EEA, 2014).
+For example, between 1990 and 2009 the electricity consumption of industrial sector in the EU-27 decreased by 0.7 percent, which was due to the drastic fall in the new member states (EU-12).
+But the main difference between these industries comes from GHGs emissions; between 1990 and 2012 GHGs emissions decreased by 15 percent in EU-15 and percent by 19.2 percent in EU-28.
+In 2012, EU-15 emissions were 15.1 percent below the base year emission levels under the Kyoto Protocol's first commitment period, which constituted a net reduction of 646 million tons of CO_2 equivalent (EEA, 2014).
 This decline is due in part to the recession as well as the use of clean technologies such as using renewable in final energy consumption.
-According to Eurostat data, the share of renewable energy in gross final energy consumption reached to 14.1% in 2012.
+According to Eurostat data, the share of renewable energy in gross final energy consumption reached to 14.1 percent in 2012.
 After the road transportation another largest decrease in emissions occurred in manufacturing industries and construction, including iron and steel.
 So the main difference comes from the trend of GHGs emissions; Turkey is increasing its emissions while EU hopes to benefit by decreasing GHGs emissions.

 Cleaner production is a process that must go hand in hand with clean consumption.
-Under the directives of the European Union, production of many durable and non-durable consumer goods have to focus on energy savings and other environmental aspects during their designs and processes.
-For example, Ecodesign Directive (2005/32/EC and 2009/125/EC) regulates the environmental impacts of more than 40 electrical product groups such as boilers, water heaters, air conditioning, fridges, computers or televisions.
+Under the directives of the EU, production of many durable and non-durable consumer goods have to focus on energy savings and other environmental aspects during their designs and processes.
+For example, Ecodesign Directive (2005/32/EC and 2009/ 125/EC) regulates the environmental impacts of more than 40 electrical product groups such as boilers, water heaters, air conditioning, fridges, computers or televisions.
 In order to catch EU sustainable production and consumption standards, several directives on energy efficiency have been implemented by Turkish authorities.
-The overall regulatory framework includes law, regulations and notifications such as: Energy Efficiency Law (2007) Regulation on Efficient Utilization of Energy Resources and Energy (2008), Regulation on Building Energy Performance (2008) (based on Directive 2002/91/EC), Regulation on Appointment of Energy Managers in Schools (2009) Regulations on Energy Efficiency Incentives (2012) and Energy Efficiency Training and Certification Activities (2012) (www.eie.gov.tr).
+The overall regulatory framework includes law, regulations and notifications such as: Energy Efficiency Law (2007) Regulation on Efficient Utilization of Energy Resources and Energy (2008), Regulation on Building Energy Performance (2008) (based on Directive 2002/91/EC), Regulation on Appointment of Energy Managers in Schools (2009), Regulations on Energy Labelling of several Products (based on Directive 2010/30/EU) and Notifications on Energy Efficiency Incentives (2012), and Energy Efficiency Training and Certification Activities (2012) (Enerji ve Tabii Kaynaklar Bakanlığı, 2014).